centroid457/bus_user/README.md

     [DUMP] - run special command
 3. [<CMD_NAME> <VALUE>] - write value in parameter or run special cmd with param
     [VOUT 12.3] - set value into parameter VOUT
+4. [<CMD_NAME> ?] - get available values to write into parameter
+    [MODE ?] - return [0 1 2 3]
+5. all command sent must return answer
+    [OK] - if no value was asked
+    [<VALUE>] - if asked some value, returned without measurement unit [FAIL] - any common not specified error
+    [FAIL 0123] - any specified error without description [FAIL 02 VALUE OUT OF RANGE] - any specified error with description (full variant)

 ### 1. USAGE COMMANDS MAP
+NOTICE:
-NOTICE: if bus cmd return several lines (DUMP for example) - you will get all of then in list!
+1. If bus cmd return several lines (DUMP for example) - you will get all of them in list!
+2. All answers you will get as string and you must parse it by youself!
+errors will be get within it.

 ```python
 from bus_user import *